Home

 When buying your bee pollen, avoid the possibility of consuming an inferior product and simply follow these tips:

 1) Buy a bagged or bottled raw bee pollen that you can physically see the pollen granules.
-Avoid buying a pill or tablet or powder.
+Avoid buying a pill or tablet unless you simply can't stomach raw bee pollen or if you travel a great deal.
+I take bee pollen capsules with me whenever I leave the comfort of my kitchen.
+Ultimately, it is much, much healthier to consume bee pollen in pill form than not to at all.

 2) If you find a product that looks like it hasn't been processed, the next thing you need to find out is how it was dried.
-You want a raw bee pollen that was air dried.
+You want a raw bee pollen that was freeze dried if possible.

 3) Next, find out if the raw bee pollen was bagged and bottled within a couple of days after harvesting and then either frozen or refrigerated.